yashrajkmr/CodeGuardian-AI/PROJECT_PLAN.md

 This document tracks the development progress, roadmap, and key decisions for the CodeGuardian AI project.

 ---
-### ## Current Status (As of Oct 3, 2025)
+### ## Current Status (As of Oct 4, 2025)

 - **Module 0: Setup:** COMPLETE.
-  - Pivoted from a local environment to GitHub Codespaces due to local system corruption.
-  - Professional environment with Python, Docker, and Node.js is fully configured.
+  - Professional cloud-based environment in GitHub Codespaces is fully configured.

 - **Module 1: Core Engine:** IN PROGRESS.
-  - Basic FastAPI server is built and running (`main.py`).
+  - Basic FastAPI server with `/review-code` endpoint is functional.
-  - `.env` file is set up for API key management.
-  - Endpoint for AI calls (`/review-code`) is created and tested.
   - **Blocker:** OpenAI account has an `insufficient_quota` error.
-Billing needs to be set up to proceed with real AI calls.
+Billing is required for real AI calls.

-- **Module 3: Frontend Setup:** IN PROGRESS.
+- **Module 3: Frontend UI:** LARGELY COMPLETE.
-  - React + Vite project created in the `frontend` directory.
+  - React + Vite project is set up with Mantine UI library.
-  - Default development server is running successfully.
+  - Professional UI layout is built.
+  - Full-stack communication is working: Frontend successfully calls the backend API.
+  - Mock data is being served from the backend and rendered as a formatted table in the frontend.

 ---
 ### ## Project Roadmap